Bluebells and more spring wildflowers in Carley State Park, Minnesota

 Carley State Park has 4 miles of marked hiking trails.
 All are hard-packed dirt, many are narrow, and some include steps that link the bluff and river valley.

-Some trails have a lot of steps!
+Some trails have many steps!

 Trails up and along the bluff also have steep drop-offs.